-Step aboard our custom-built Bennington pontoon boat and experience the Waccasassa the way Florida’s earliest explorers first encountered it, wild, primeval, and astonishingly alive.
+Step aboard for your private pontoon boat tour and experience the Waccasassa the way Florida’s earliest explorers first encountered it, wild, primeval, and astonishingly alive.

 Guided by Captain Ashlie, your cruise carries you deep into one of Florida’s least-touched river systems, a place where the land still resembles what Spanish, Portuguese, French, and English expeditions saw more than 500 years ago.
-Here, civilization fades quickly behind you.
-The river narrows, the canopy closes in, and the world becomes a mosaic of sawgrass, palmettos, cabbage palms, sweetbay, and old-growth cypress.
+The river widens, the canopy disappears, and the world becomes a mosaic of sawgrass, palmettos, and salt marshes.
 Ospreys wheel overhead, mullet ripple the dark water, and the air carries the earthy scent of a landscape that has survived unchanged for centuries.

 Your cruise weaves through its winding tributaries, and—weather permitting—emerges into the open sweep of the Gulf of Mexico, where the islands and rooftops of Cedar Key shimmer faintly on the horizon and the distant curve of Crystal River marks the southern edge of this watery wilderness.